What are sources of data for building a data-driven DSS?

 Editor, DSSResources.com

-Managers and IT staff who are thinking about opportunities for building innovative, data-driven decision support systems should be exploring this question.
-Too often it is answered hurriedly and without reflection and the answer given is to use data from transactional systems, accounting systems or operational data stores.
-Nevertheless, many other sources both internal and external to an organization are possible decision support data sources.
-In many cases, the internal source data is not being recorded or captured and the external sources may be expensive or require new data collection methods.
-Despite these difficulties, data-driven decision support systems should not be built using convenient, easy to use, readily available data, unless the data is useful for meeting a decision support need.
+Managers and IT staff who are thinking about opportunities for building innovative, data-driven decision support and predictive analytic systems should be examining this question.
+Too often the question of data sources is answered hurriedly and without reflection and the standard answer is to use data from a transactional system, a data warehouse, an accounting system, an operational data store or "big" data.
+Many internal and external data sources are possible sources for meeting a specific decision support need.
+In some cases, important internal source data is not being recorded or captured and external data sources may be expensive or require new data collection methods.
+Machine data and social media data are data of convenience like transaction data that may or may not be useful.
+Despite difficulties, data-driven decision support systems should be built using the most appropriate data for a specific decision task.
+Using convenient, readily available data is often a poor choice.
+Find the data that is useful for meeting a decision support need.

 Building a data-driven DSS with easily accessible data usually seriously limits the usefulness of the system.
 That approach reminds me of the story of a man searching for a lost gold piece on a dark night.
 A passerby sees the man searching on his hands and knees by a street light and asks if he can help.
 The searcher says sure and tells of the lost gold piece.
 The passerby gets on his knees and starts looking and eventually gets frustrated.
 He asks "When and how did you lose this gold piece?"
 The searcher relates that he was walking down this sidewalk an hour ago and he dropped the coin accidently and it rolled.
 Our patient passerby then asks "Why are we searching here?"
 Calmly the searcher explains, "There is a street light here."

-Just because we have the data and just because it's in a data warehouse doesn't mean that by using it we can find the answers for our decision support questions.
+Just because we have the data and just because it's in a data warehouse or Hadoop file system doesn't mean that by using that data we can find the answers for our decision support questions.
 So what sources should managers consider?
-Also, if we think a source may be useful, how can we get the data?
+If we think a source may be useful, how can we obtain and process the data?

-In general, categories and lists can be checked off while exploring many topics and that is the case with data sources.
+In general, lists of categories can be checked off while invesitigating many topics and that is the case with data sources.
 So what are some potential sources of useful decision support data?
 Keep in mind all data sources have limitations.

 2) Customer/stakeholder surveys and questionnaires.
 Many firms will plan and conduct surveys using web forms, telephone or mail interview protocols.
 Randomly offering customers a chance to respond to an automated telephone survey and receive a reward of some type can be a quick, systematic way to gather customer satisfaction data.
 Similar approaches can be used with employees and other stakeholders.